 The paper is organized as follows: In Section 2 basic notions are introduced.
-In Section 3 relation with order-sorted higher-order E-unification is discussed.
-In Section 4 the unification procedure is defined and its properties are studied.
-Section 5 is about implementation.
-Section 6 concludes.
+In Section 3 decidability is proved.
+In Section 4 relation with order-sorted higherorder E-unification is discussed.
+In Section 5 the unification procedure is defined and its properties are studied.
+In Section 6 some of the related work is reviewed.